Noha-Jung3/Aging-Movies-/README.md

 # Aging-Movies
-This is a project to create a predictive model which determines if a movie will be a "classic" or "forgotten", by determining why some movies age well and become classics while others become forgotten by time despite doing well and being popular at the time of release.

-**The Purpose:**

-This is an interesting way to find out why some movies age well and become classics and why many don't using data.

-**The Aim:**

-Determine what factors allow movies to become classics and predict if an upcoming movie will become a classic or forgotten.

-**The Hypothesis:**

-If a movie has a moderate runtime (not too long not too short), follows a trend at the time in terms of genre popularity, has high ratings and review counts then it will be a "classic".
+**Motivation**
+Thousands of movies are released every year, but only some become cuturally significant (classics).
+Some on the other hand despite having good ratings and being well received at the time of release, become forgotten.
+IMDB provides a good way to measure both quality and public attention (ratings and number of votes.
+Using the dataset we attempt to answer the question: *"What structure and characteristics differentiate classic films from forgotten ones?"*